duongcongnha/people-looking-front-store/README.md

 ## Before you run the tracker

-Make sure that you fulfill all the requirements: Python 3.8 or later with all [requirements.txt](https://github.com/duongcongnha/ppattention-intermediary/blob/main/requirements.txt) dependencies installed, including torch>=1.7.
+Make sure that you fulfill all the requirements: Python 3.7.12 or later with all [requirements.txt](https://github.com/duongcongnha/ppattention-intermediary/blob/main/requirements.txt) dependencies installed.
 To install, run:

 `pip install -r requirements.txt`
 <br></br>